-The Datacryptor® 100M Ethernet can only operate in an FIPS 140-2 Approved mode (this includes cryptographic services and bypass services).
+The Datacryptor® 100M Ethernet can only operate in a FIPS 140-2 Approved mode (this includes cryptographic services and bypass services).
 The modes of operation are detailed below:

-Standby Mode

-The module transmits/receives no data via either its Host or Network interfaces on that channel.
+- Standby Mode The module transmits/receives no data via either its Host or Network interfaces on that channel.
 This mode is automatically entered if the module detects an error state or at start-up.
-This mode is indicated by the Encrypt LED being flashing green.

-Plain Text Mode2

-All data received through the Host interface on that channel is transmitted through the Network interface as plain text.
+In Multipoint Mode the unit is in Standby if it has no valid keys or it is configured into a block encryption mode.
+This mode is indicated by the flashing green Encrypt LED. - Plain Text Mode2 All data received through the Host interface on that channel is transmitted through the Network interface as plain text.
 Similarly, all data received through the Network interface on that channel is transmitted through the Host interface with no decryption applied.
 This mode should only be used for diagnostic purposes, or if there is no security risk to the data if it is transferred unencrypted.
-This mode is indicated by the Plain LED being solid red.
-The module does not support an alternating plaintext mode.

-Encrypt Mode

-All data received through the Host interface on that channel is encrypted using the transmit Data Encryption Key (DEK) and then the encrypted data is transmitted through the Network interface.
+This mode is indicated by the solid red Plain LED.
+The module does not support an alternating plaintext mode. - Encrypt Mode All data received through the Host interface on that channel is encrypted using the transmit Data Encryption Key (DEK) and then the encrypted data is transmitted through the Network interface.
 Similarly, all data received through the Network interface on that channel is decrypted using the receive DEK and then the decrypted data is transmitted through the Host interface.
-This mode is indicated by the Encrypt LED being solid green.
+This mode is indicated by the solid green Encrypt LED.
+Note: transmit and receive DEKs are identical when Multipoint mode is selected.

-The mode of operation is selectable by the Crypto Officer using the Secure Remote Management facility and the current mode of operation is displayed using either the Front Panel LEDs or the Secure Remote Management (Element Manager PC) facility.
+The mode of operation is selectable by the Crypto Officer using the Secure Remote Management facility and the current mode of operation is displayed using both the Front Panel LEDs and the Secure Remote Management (Element Manager PC) facility.
 Refer to the User Manual [3] for further details.